24 people are interested

 Presenters are expected to:

-Provide a minimum of 4 presentations of through staff collaboration and/or by scheduling your own presentations (faith community, nonprofit organizations, social services, guest speakers, etc)
+Lead a program at least quarterly through staff collaboration and/or by scheduling your own presentations (faith community, nonprofit organizations, social services, guest speakers at professional or civic meetings, etc)

 Refer attendees to the resources and programs of the Alzheimer’s Association as appropriate